 The R2B recoil testing standard

-The muzzle device industry has no recoil testing standard for comparing products against each other and/or measuring performance.
+The muzzle device industry has no recoil testing standard to measuring muzzle device’s recoil reducing performance.

-We have always provided the raw data and results of our tests to the community, but with this new equipment and the experience to run it, we’re now able to go that one step further and offer a quick and easy way for customers to visualize and gauge the performance of not only our own products, but also other products within the industry with the new R2B standard.
-A simple number and rating attached to all products we test in the industry, so customers can buy with confidence, instead of conjecture.
+The best marketing builds trust with your customers, so we decided to lean on our years of testing in laboratory settings and the with the help of the manufacturers that make our testing equipment, we’ve come up with a quick and easy way for customers to visualize and gauge the performance of not only our own products, but also other products within the industry with the new R2B testing standard and rating.
+With this simple number and rating attached to all products we test in the industry, customers can buy with confidence, instead of conjecture.

 The R2B standard has a recoil rating that works off of the premise, if you removed the muzzle brake or silencer in question from the rifle and shot it with a bare muzzle you’d increase the recoil of the rifle by X percentage.
 The higher the number the better the performance.

-The blast portion of the rating works off of the same premise, if you removed the muzzle brake or silencer in question from the rifle and shot it with a bare muzzle you’d increase or decrease the blast of the rifle by Y percentage.
-The bigger the increase in blast, the more comfortable the muzzle device is to shoot.
-(Blast portion of testing and results coming soon.)
+The blast portion of the rating works off of the premise, if you add the muzzle brake or silencer in question to the rifle, you’ll increase or decrease the blast of the base rifle by Y percentage.
+The larger the increase in blast, the more uncomfortable the muzzle device is to operate, the larger decrease in blast the more comfortable the muzzle device is to operate.
+Simple.

 Equipment and testing protocols